CartoDB/cartodb/doc/manual/source/install.rst

     cp config/environments/development.js.example config/environments/development.js

 * Start the service.
-The second parameter is always the environment if the service.
+The second parameter is always the environment of the service.
 Remember to use the same you used in the configuration.

   .. code-block:: bash